ImLp/Unity-HDRP-DOTS/README.md

 proper documentation, and undertake other code-rotting practices just because they are following the examples provided by Unity itself.

-You can add this plugin by cloning the following repository: // TODO ADD REPOSITORY.
+You can add this plugin by cloning the following repository: [https://github.com/ImLp/Unity-StyleCop])(https://github.com/ImLp/Unity-StyleCop)

-### Removed Packages

-## TextMeshPro

-I have rarely used this package as Unity's UI system is more than capable for most 2D UI.
-Rather than enforce learning a new system altogether I default to the most basic of UI systems.